 1TB minimum.
 Datasets, virtual environments, Docker images, and model checkpoints consume space quickly.
 NVMe SSDs are 5-10x faster than SATA SSDs for loading large files.

-The MacBook Pro 16″ with M4 Pro has become the default choice for many data scientists, and for good reason.
+The MacBook Pro 16″ with M5 Pro takes the crown from its M4 Pro predecessor with a meaningful performance bump.
 The unified memory architecture means the 24GB RAM is shared between CPU and GPU, making it exceptionally efficient for machine learning tasks.

 Key specs: